Arnav-Kumar1/The-Track-Fitness-Club/README.md

 	Solving The Overcrowding issue is a marathon and not a sprint, a one-time solution is not enough to deal with this problem, active flexible clients had to be identified and contacted every month for as long as any significant results are seen.

+# need more ??

+To get a graphical representation of the business and an overall idea about the analysis, refer to the ppt called "track case study.ppt" in the repo.

+To gain an indepth understanding of the 3 code files, take a look at "The Track Fitness Club Case Memo - 3" inside the case study folder in the repo.
+Before running any of the code files make sure the 3 files inside the "clean data" folder are in the same directory as the code files.

+there 3 python notebook files with names clear enough to dictate what they do.